 - Large or hard-to-reach abscesses.
 These may need to be surgically opened to drain it.

 - Recurring ear inflammation or infections.
 Grommets, or small plastic tubes, may need to be inserted in the ear to aid drainage.

 - Septic arthritis.
 A surgeon may need to drain the joint to remove infected pus before administering antibiotics.

 Note: If you’re noticing pus after a recent surgery, contact your doctor immediately.
 Do not apply antibiotic cream, alcohol or peroxide to the area.
 Also, seek medical help if you experience other signs of an infection, including:

 - Loss of consciousness

-Pus can appear as many different colors, including whitish, yellow, green, or brown.
+Pus can appear in many different colors, including whitish, yellow, green, or brown.
 The color is caused by the accumulation of dead neutrophils (i.e. white blood cells).
 In some cases, pus is accompanied by a foul smell.